As you read, please note you can click on most images and boxes to get a slightly larger version!

 Main Level: Expanded Gathering & Meeting Spaces

 THE RENEWAL OPTION

-Another key element of the Renewal approach would be renovating the Parish Center – the building at the end of our parking lot – and re-integrating it into our parish life.
+Parish Center Renovation: The Renewal option includes renovating the Parish Center, the building at the end of our parking lot, and re-integrating it into our parish life.
 The building is structurally sound but needs a complete renovation.
 Work would include opening up the lower level to eliminate a cramped hallway, replacing the 60-year-old kitchen, updating lighting and finishes, and adding a bathroom upstairs to improve comfort and usability.

-During our parish discernment, members have stated loudly and clearly that whatever we do should also serve our neighbors, in response to Jesus’ call.
-We will be better able to host community programs, with more flexible and usable spaces.
-We also plan to consider committing a percentage of the funds we raise to the community beyond ourselves, to develop a new outreach project to meet real local needs.
-The percentage and the project are yet to be determined; watch for meetings early in 2018.
+Community Pledge – Amount TBD: During our parish discernment, members stated clearly that whatever we do should also serve our neighbors.
+While renewing our buildings will help us host community programs, we also plan to commit a percentage of the funds we raise to the community beyond ourselves, to meet real local needs.
+The percentage and the project would be determined in congregational meetings in the months ahead.
+Watch for meetings early in 2018!

 ADDITIONAL POSSIBILITY: Pipe Organ – $150,000

 Our current electric organ may serve us for about another decade, according to a recent professional assessment.
 Including its replacement as part of a future capital campaign is offered here to determine the shared enthusiasm for this project.
 This estimate is for a small pipe organ built to fit our choir loft.